-- Students hoping to gain a place at St Mary's University College, Stranmillis College or another teacher training college in the UK. - Students considering some degree courses in Queen's such as Pharmacy where it is not permitted to take more than one applied subject / course.
+- Students hoping to gain a place at St Mary's University College, Stranmillis College or another teacher training college in the UK. - Students considering degree courses in Queen's where it is not permitted to take more than one applied subject / course.